 Each college sets its own requirements for admission.
 This is only a guide.
 It does not guarantee admission to all 4-year colleges.
 All state and private colleges have differing guidelines.
-In a few cases, a student may be admitted without one required course for admission and the student will be required to attend a summer program or take remedial courses to make up for the deficiencies.
-Other colleges may suggest that a student attend a community college before transferring to their institution.
-(The University of Missouri systems [Mizzou, UMSL, MO S&T, and UMKC] require 4 years of math at the level of Algebra I or above.)
+In a few cases, a student may be admitted without one required course for admission, and the student will be required to attend a summer program or take remedial courses to make up for the deficiencies.
+Other colleges may suggest that students attend a community college before transferring to their institution.
+(The University of Missouri systems [Mizzou, UMSL, MO S&T, and UMKC] require four years of math at the level of Algebra I or above.)